-Having a deep love of animals is a good start, but it isn’t enough!
-As veterinary medicine steadily advances, there is an increasing demand for veterinary professionals with in-depth knowledge of the science, veterinary best practice and current welfare issues, in the industry.
+Hey animal lovers!
+Thinking of turning your passion for animals into a career?
+As veterinary medicine steadily advances, there is an increasing demand for veterinary professionals with in-depth knowledge of the science, veterinary best practices and current welfare issues.

-This course will provide participants with the knowledge and skills in veterinary science and technology for the improvement of animal welfare.
-As a diploma graduate, you will be able to perform tasks that include but are not limited to, handling and care of small animals and aquatic species, veterinary practice management, veterinary surgical nursing techniques and diagnostic laboratory procedures.
+This course will provide you with the knowledge and skills in veterinary science and technology to improve animal welfare.
+You will learn about animal anatomy, physiology and nutrition.
+You will also be well-equipped with skills such as handling and caring for small animals and aquatic species, veterinary practice management, veterinary surgical nursing techniques and diagnostic laboratory procedures.

 GPA ≥ 2.0 OR